tyson-hu/Food-Scanner-App/docs/ci-cd/README.md

 - **Incremental builds**
 - **Cache build artifacts**

-This CI/CD system ensures reliable builds and comprehensive testing for the Food Scanner app.
+This CI/CD system ensures reliable builds and comprehensive testing for the Calry app.